Beer4Ever83/ipytv/ipytv/cli/README.md

 # iptv2json
-A tool that makes use of the ipytv file to convert an m3u playlist into a json structure.
+A tool that makes use of the ipytv library to convert an m3u playlist into a json structure.
 This allows the navigation of the playlist with standard tools like jq.

 ## Command